Jillian Tuck ’12

 After a co-op with Physicians for Human Rights, she joined the organization, advising healthcare professionals about asylum law and training them how to write medical-legal affidavits and testify in court on behalf of asylum seekers.
 “I became a colleague of the human and immigrant rights advocates I admired before I ever thought about going to law school, “says Jillian.
 “Northeastern enabled me to have a greater impact on the lives of immigrants and victims of abuse.”

-Today, Jillian serves as assistant director of public interest advising at Harvard Law School, helping law students and lawyers who are committed to using law as a tool for justice.
+Today, Jillian serves as associate director of public interest advising, programs and community building at Harvard Law School, helping law students and lawyers who are committed to using law as a tool for justice.

 Paso Del Norte Civil Rights Project, El Paso, Texas

 Jillian worked to provide economic justice for immigrant workers and helped research a civil rights abuse case in which a gay couple was forced out of a food establishment.

 - American Immigration Lawyers Association